Article

 Locate every piece of data touched by the legal department.
 Here are some places to start:

-• Matter management systems.
+• Matter management systems

-• Reports generated by the legal department itself.
+• Reports generated by the legal department itself

-• Data available from legal-related tools utilized by the legal department.
+• Data available from legal-related tools utilized by the legal department

-• Government data.
+• Government data

 What do you want to measure?

-Categorize measurements into one four categories:
+Categorize measurements into one of four categories:

-Here’s an example of a descriptive measurement: the legal department set a goal of reducing the hourly rate it pays outside counsel by 10% year over year.
-Next, locate the relevant billing data for the prior and current year.
-Run the analysis and compare the results.
-Is the average hourly rate lower by 10% or
+1. The legal department set a goal of reducing the hourly rate it pays outside counsel by 10% year over year.

-more in the current year vs. prior year?
+4. Is the average hourly rate lower by 10% or more in the current year versus the prior year?
 If not, take action to reach your goal.

 Go for quick wins